XOYO

 XOYO is a nightclub in London.
 It is located on Cowper Street near Old Street station in Islington.

 History

 The two-room club opened in 2010, occupying a converted print works.
 It was bought and renovated by The Columbo Group.

 Eats Everything became the club's first resident in January 2015.

 In November 2014, XOYO launched Gloria's, a mixed gay and straight night, alongside polysexual East London collective Sink the Pink.

+A sister venue, XOYO Birmingham, opened in Birmingham in autumn 2023.

 Accolades

-XOYO was voted one of the world's top 100 clubs by DJ Mag in 2020.
+XOYO was voted into the "Top 100 Clubs" list by the readers of DJ Mag in 2020.